Building a Simple Form (37 min)

 09 Adding a Button

-2. Use the button element settings menu to make changes to the button text.
+2. Use the button element settings menu to change the button text.

 3. To center the button in the middle of the form, use the kebab menu to merge the rows.
 You can do a custom merge to merge multiple cells.